JohnHios/final_project/deloitte_investment_project/outputs/deloitte_investiment_project_pda.md

 G-I   | Wholesale and retail trade, transport, accommodation and food service activities J     | Information and communication
 K     | Financial and insurance activities
-M-N   | Professional, scientific and technical activitiesl administrative and support service activities O-Q   | Public administration, defence, education, human health and social work activities R-U   | Arts, entertainment and recreation; other service activities
+M-N   | Professional, scientific and technical activities; administrative and support service activities O-Q   | Public administration, defense, education, human health and social work activities R-U   | Arts, entertainment and recreation; other service activities

 <br>

+##### K-means clustering

-To determine if government spending on factors such as education and R&D affect productivity in the UK, the structural differences between the UK and leading advanced economies have to be understood first.
+To answer the business questions (1) and (2) posed in the `Introduction` section, the structural differences between the UK and leading advanced economies have to be understood first.

 For this purpose, data from 20 European countries were compared in terms of productivity and investment in education and key assets such as:

-+ Intellectual property (R&D, software & databases, literary and artistic originals, etc).
++ Intellectual Property Products (R&D, software & databases, literary and artistic originals, etc).
 + Dwellings (excluding land).
 + Cultivated biological resources (managed forests, livestock raised for milk production, etc).
 + Infrastructures (roads, bridges, airfields, dams, etc).
 + Transportation equipment (ships, trains, aircraft, etc).
-+ Information and Communication Technology (software, hardware, databases, telecoms equipment, etc).
++ Information & Communication Technology (software, hardware, databases, telecoms equipment, etc).

-K-means clustering was used to partition the preceding dataset.
-The optimal number of clusters was determined using the `silhouette` method^[https://www.datanovia.com/en/lessons/determining-the-optimal-number-of-clusters-3-must-know-methods/] and resulted in a total of 4 clusters which are listed below:
+The analysis focused on year 2018, as there were no recent data in public education expenditure for the UK (refer to Figure 3).
+The dataset was partitioned using the K-means clustering algorithm^[https://en.wikipedia.org/wiki/K-means_clustering].
+The optimal number of clusters was determined using the `silhouette` method and resulted in a total of 4 clusters which are listed below:

 + **Cluster #1**: Higher productivity economies of smaller EU countries and Scandinavia.
 + **Cluster #2**: Mid-range to low productivity EU economies.
 + **Cluster #3**: Italy, Spain and the UK (mid-range productivity).
 + **Cluster #4**: France and Germany (advanced productivity).

 The scatterplots of Figure 9 display graphically the partitioning of the countries with respect to tertiary education and intellectual property expenditure.
+The key takeaways from these plots are:

-The plots show that although the UK economy size is closer to that of France and Germany, in terms of productivity and investment it lags behind as it clusters with Italy and Spain.
++ Although the UK economy size is closer to that of France and Germany, in terms of productivity and investment it shows a very different profile, as it clusters with Italy and Spain.

++ Germany and France spend more money on education and intellectual property products (which also include R&D).

 <div class="figure" style="text-align: center">
 <img src="images/kmeans_productivity_vs_education_2018.png" alt="Figure 9: Grouping of European economies via K-means clustering (productivity vs education and intellectual property expenditure)" width="80%" /><img src="images/kmeans_productivity_vs_intellectual_property_2018.png" alt="Figure 9: Grouping of European economies via K-means clustering (productivity vs education and intellectual property expenditure)" width="80%" />